 Managers feel torn between focusing on job performance and listening to employees.
 Some employees expect support from managers to go the distance at work.
 Managers who take on the role of a counselor can cause more significant problems in the workplace when the time arrives for performance reviews.

 How Corporations Can Support Working Caregivers

 Corporations can demonstrate support for working caregivers in a variety of ways.
 Knowing the support that managers can offer is one of the first steps in creating an employee awareness program on the subject of eldercare.
 The human resource department should create a go-to document for managers of employee policies for work and other arrangements to accommodate caregiving responsibilities.

-The workplace should make eldercare programs available, and promote employee participation as a positive way to manage stress, provide training, and improve workplace productivity.
-When caregiving awareness programs exist, employees should not fear disclosing caregiving responsibilities to supervisors.
+The workplace should make eldercare programs available and promote employee participation as a positive way to manage stress, provide training, and improve workplace productivity.
+Employees should not fear disclosing caregiving responsibilities to supervisors when caregiving awareness programs exist.
 Workplace elder care programs allow supervisors to refer employees to a confidential program for support.

 Learning Care Management Techniques from The Care Navigator

-Curious About Developing an Elder Care Program for Your Workplace?
+Curious About an Employee Resource Group or HR Program for Your Workplace?

 Call Pamela D. Wilson, caregiving expert, advocate, and speaker, at 303-810-1816 or email Inquiry_For_Pamela@PamelaDWilson.com if your organization has a caregiver employer resource group or a human resources program need.